 An amazing ice cream recipe that’s easy to make AND tastes divine?
 Dear summer, you’re welcome to stay as long as you’d like.

 - Vanilla Beans.
-Traditionally speaking, vanilla beans are expensive.
-If you’re buying them at the grocery store where you get 2 beans for $16, I agree; however, you can get a great deal on Amazon when you buy in bulk.
-These vanilla beans come out to be about $1 each and the quality is excellent.
-You can buy others, but remember that 4 oz is about 25 beans when you’re comparing prices.
+Vanilla beans have become expensive.
+If you’re buying them at the grocery store you’ll get 2 beans for $16 or more, however, you can also buy on Amazon in bulk.
+These vanilla beans have become very expensive, but the quality is excellent.

 - Vanilla Bean Powder.
-This is my secret ingredient for homemade vanilla bean creamer and if you still have some in your spice cabinet, you definitely substitute in this recipe.
+This is my secret ingredient for homemade vanilla bean creamer and if you still have some in your spice cabinet, you definitely substitute for vanilla beans in this recipe.
 This vanilla bean powder is the best deal on Amazon.
-It costs a bit more up front, BUT you’ll get enough to last a very long time and cover all of your vanilla bean needs.
+It costs a bit more upfront, BUT you’ll get enough to last a very long time and cover all of your vanilla bean needs.

 - Sugar.
 I used granulated white sugar in this recipe.
 You can substitute for a less-processed granulated sugar like coconut sugar or evaporated cane sugar, but know that they’re not any “healthier” and definitely cost more.
 My rule of thumb with sugar is to enjoy it in moderation when honey and/or maple syrup won’t work in the recipe.
 Which may mean less ice cream, or more running – your choice.